UPPMAX/UPPMAX-documentation/docs/cluster_guides/transfer_bianca.md

 !!! warning "2FA on transit"
     If you connect from abroad and you are asked for the **2FA** (_two factor authentication_), there is a grace period (_about 5 minutes_) in which you can `ssh`/`scp`/`rsync`/`sftp` to **transit** without the need for **2FA**.
 This allows you to use these and other tools that might experience problems with the **2FA**.

+## Mounting `wharf` on your local computer

+Mounting `wharf` means that a `wharf` folder is added to the filesystem of your local computer, after which you can use it like any other folder.

+See [the UPPMAX documentation of `wharf`](wharf.md) on how to do so.

 ---

 !!! info "Summary"